Skip to content

 Overview

 intl-ai generates translation JSON files at build time. i18next consumes these files at runtime.
-This guide shows how to integrate both tools, including a custom processor for i18next's interpolation syntax.
+This guide shows how to integrate both tools.

 Installation